 These host language features can be viewed as having "implicit WAI-ARIA semantics".
 User agent processing of features with implicit WAI-ARIA semantics would be similar to the processing for the WAI-ARIA feature.
 The processing might not be identical because of lexical differences between the host language feature and the WAI-ARIA feature, but generally the user agent would expose the same information to the accessibility API.
-Features with implicit WAI-ARIA semantics satisfy WAI-ARIA structural requirements such as required owned elements, required states and properties, etc. and do not require explicit WAI-ARIA semantics to be provided.
+Features with implicit WAI-ARIA semantics satisfy WAI-ARIA structural requirements such as Required Accessibility Parent Roles, Allowed Accessibility Child Roles, required states and properties, etc. and do not require explicit WAI-ARIA semantics to be provided.
 On elements with implicit WAI-ARIA roles, authors can also use WAI-ARIA states and properties supported by those roles without requiring explicit indication of the WAI-ARIA role.